nkoster/calendar/README.md

 <img src="https://raw.githubusercontent.com/nkoster/calendar/master/wip.png" width="800" alt="Example">

-You can provide an arbitrary date tp the ContainerMain component.
+You can provide an arbitrary date to the ContainerMain component.
 The calendar adjusts accordingly.